aphp/redcap-helmchart/README.md

 ### Init Job

-If you choose to automatically install REDCap using your community credentials whith this chart, an Kubernetes Job called `init-job` will be automatically fired during the chart's installatuon process, in order to call the `/install.php` script, with the `auto=1` parameter.
-This is a convenience script allows a fresh REDCap installation be readily available one the chart is installed.
+If you choose to automatically install REDCap using your community credentials whith this chart, an Kubernetes Job called `init-job` will be automatically fired during the chart's installation process, in order to call the `/install.php` script, with the `auto=1` parameter.
+This is a convenience script allowing a fresh REDCap installation to be readily available once the chart is installed.

-**Note** : The auto-install feature doesn't configure the REDCap installation, hence you'll need to do those post-installation actions in the REDCap Control Center as soon as possible :
+**Note** : The auto-install feature doesn't fully configure the REDCap installation, hence you'll need to do those post-installation actions in the REDCap Control Center as soon as possible :
 - Set the `REDCap base URL`
-- Set the `Local Server File Storage` path to `edocs`
+- Set the `Local Server File Storage` path to `/edocs`
 - Set an authentication method
 - Checks that the CronJobs were called (you can manually lauch one if the Kubernetes CronJob dedicated to this task hasn't run yet)
 - Launch the `Configuration Check`

-### CronJob tasks
+### Administration Cronjob

 REDCap needs its `/cronjob.php` script to be called once an hour, in order to run diverse maintenance tasks.
 A dedicated Kubernetes CronJob has been created to this end, called `admin-cronjob`.
-It runs by default every hour, using the following schedule : `0 * * * *` (you can modify this scheduling pattern in the chart's parameters).
+It runs by default every hour, using the following schedule : `0 * * * *` .
+You can modify this scheduling pattern in the chart's parameters (see the [chart's documentation](./charts/redcap/README.md)).

 If, for any reasons, you need to manually fire a instance of this CronJob, you can juste use `kubectl` to create spawn a job manually using this command :